KaiNorberg/PatchworkOS/README.md

 If you have followed a basic operating systems tutorial, you have probably implemented a PS/2 keyboard driver at some point, and most likely you hardcoded the I/O ports `0x60` and `0x64` for data and commands respectively, and IRQ `1` for keyboard interrupts.

 Using this hardcoded approach will work for the vast majority of systems, but, perhaps surprisingly, there is no standard that guarantees that these ports and IRQs will actually be used for PS/2 devices.
-Its just a silent agreement that pretty much all systems adhere to for legacy reasons.
+It's just a silent agreement that pretty much all systems adhere to for legacy reasons.

-But this is where the device configuration from AML comes in, it lets us query the system for the actual resources used by the PS/2 keyboard, so we dont have to rely on hardcoded values.
+But this is where the device configuration from AML comes in, it lets us query the system for the actual resources used by the PS/2 keyboard, so we don't have to rely on hardcoded values.

-If you where to decompile the AML bytecode into its original ASL (ACPI Source Language), you might find something like this:
+If you were to decompile the AML bytecode into its original ASL (ACPI Source Language), you might find something like this:

 ```asl
 Device (KBD)